- Earthquake Program

 The National Earthquake Technical Assistance Program (NETAP) is designed to help state, local, and tribal governments obtain the knowledge, tools, and support that they need to plan and implement effective earthquake mitigation strategies.
 Through this program, FEMA offers classroom and webinar training courses, technical assistance, tools development, and special-project support.

 FEMA offers a variety of earthquake-related resources.
 These resources include reports, handbooks, guides, manuals, posters, software, web-based tools, and instructional materials.

-ShakeOut is an annual earthquake preparedness drill.
+The Great ShakeOut began in 2008 in California as a way to inform the public about earthquake preparedness.
+It is now an annual international earthquake preparedness drill, practiced by millions around the globe!
 Participation in ShakeOut is our chance to practice personal preparedness so that we can survive and recover quickly after an earthquake.
-ShakeOut began in California five years ago and has become an international movement.
 As the federal leader in emergency management and an official ShakeOut partner, FEMA is an enthusiastic supporter of ShakeOut.
-The 2013 ShakeOut will be the world’s largest earthquake drill yet!
+The 2014 ShakeOut will be the world’s largest earthquake drill yet!
 Join the movement by registering today at: www.ShakeOut.org